JJ-Ju/multi-cli/docs/cli/index.md

 # Ionesco CLI

-Within Ionesco CLI, `packages/cli` is the frontend for users to send and receive prompts with the Gemini AI model and its associated tools.
+Within Ionesco CLI, `packages/cli` is the frontend for users to send and receive prompts with the configured model provider (Gemini by default) and its associated tools.
 For a general overview of Ionesco CLI, see the [main documentation page](../index.md).

 ## Navigating this section